Entrepreneur Educator, Program Developer, UTexas Prof

 • I’ve had a hell of a lot easier time building companies than figuring out vulnerability; that came with Personal Boards of Directors

 • I have a mysterious health condition.
-Sharing this because I’m out of ideas.
-Maybe you have some
+Sharing this because I’m out of ideas

 Contact